zikozee/K8s-Resources/README.md

 AWESOME PART

 Either
- A single port on a single node
+ A single pod in a single node
- OR Multiple pod on a single node
+ OR Multiple pod in a single node
- Or multiple pod on multiple nodes   which all have the same label matching that on the service,
+ Or multiple pod in multiple nodes   which all have the same label matching that on the service,

- K8s creates a service the same way without any additional input from us even when pods are removed or extras created, it automatically adapts
+ K8s creates a service the same way without any additional input from us even when pods are removed or scaled up, it automatically adapts